 - 2 teaspoons dried parsley flakes

-You can also add in nuts and sausage or even some sugar free dried cranberries if you aren’t worried about the added carbs.
-But out of all the low carb alternatives, I believe pork rinds are the best.
+You can also add in nuts and sausage or even some sugar-free dried cranberries if you aren’t worried about the added carbs.
+But, out of all the low-carb alternatives, I believe pork rinds are the best!

 Paleo Low Carb Stuffing (Keto, Gluten-Free)

 - In a large skillet, heat the butter flavored coconut oil over medium high heat.
 Once melted, cook the onion and celery in it until the celery is softened.
+Remove pan from heat.

 - Stir in the pork rinds until well blended in.
 Then pour in the beaten egg and stir until it's evenly mixed in.